raegaryen/AppChallenge/README.md

 network connection, it could also remember what entries were previously deleted.

 **Done**.
 The fetched messages are cached with OkHttp.
-Because the messages are transformed to be displayed.
-The deleted entries are not cached.
+But the deleted entries are not cached because the messages are transformed into a list of displayable objects.
 If I had more time , I'd cache the list from `AdapterFactory#getItems`.

 - inline images, some messages contain a link to an image, it owuld be nice to display those images inline